Mesoscale two-sample testing for networks: Experiments on simulated and real data

 \section{Experiments on simulated and real data}

-In this section, we apply our projection tests to mesoscale network testing with synthetic networks from the Gaussian edge model with unknown edge variance $\sigma^2$, and the logistic link binary edge model with both known and unknown dispersion parameters.
-We verify the size of our testing procedures under any choice of projection dimension $d$, as well as their empirical power properties compared to classical tests which ignore the network structure, and bootstrap tests based on a latent space model, which are expensive to calibrate, and are not robust to model misspecification.
-We then apply our tests to cell-cell interaction (CCI) networks between patients exhibiting moderate or severe coronavirus disease 2019 (COVID-19) symptoms.
-As an additional analysis, in Appendix~\ref{subsec:mri_data} we use our tests to compare functional magnetic resonance imaging (fMRI) brain images between patients with Parkinson's disease and healthy controls.
+\ifjasa In this section, we apply our projection tests to mesoscale network testing with synthetic networks from the logistic link binary edge model with both known and unknown dispersion parameters.
+Simulation results for synthetic networks from the Gaussian edge model are given in Appendix~\ref{subsec:gaussian_sims} \else In this section, we apply our projection tests to mesoscale network testing with synthetic networks from the Gaussian edge model with unknown edge variance $\sigma^2$, and the logistic link binary edge model with both known and unknown dispersion parameters. \fi \ifjasa \else We verify the size of our testing procedures under any choice of projection dimension $d$, as well as their empirical power properties compared to classical tests which ignore the network structure, and bootstrap tests based on a latent space model, which are expensive to calibrate, and are not robust to model misspecification. \fi We then apply our tests to compare functional magnetic resonance imaging (fMRI) brain images between patients with Parkinson's disease and healthy controls.